Towards the Detection of Diffusion Model Deepfakes: Supplemental Material on the Detection Analysis

 \subsection{Fakeness Rating}

 We evaluate whether DM-generated images exhibit some visual cues used by the detector to distinguish them from real images.
-Inspired by Wang et al. \cite{wangCNNgeneratedImagesAre2020}, we rank all images by the model's predictions (higher value means ``more fake'') and show examples from different percentiles.
-We consider two detectors, the best-performing pre-trained detector from Gragnaniello~et~al.~\cite{gragnanielloAreGANGenerated2021} trained on ProGAN (Table~\ref{fig:fakeness-pretrained}) and the detector from Wang et al. \cite{wangCNNgeneratedImagesAre2020} fine-tuned on all DM-generated images (Table~\ref{fig:fakeness-finetuned}).
-Details on the fine-tuning process are given in Supplement~\ref{app:finetuning}.
-Using the detector from Gragnaniello~et~al.~\cite{gragnanielloAreGANGenerated2021}, we make the observation that for most DMs, images which the model assigns a high ``fakeness'' score contain many pixels which are purely white or black.
+Inspired by \cite{wangCNNgeneratedImagesAre2020}, we rank all images by the model's predictions (higher value means ``more fake'') and show examples from different percentiles.
+We consider two detectors, the pre-trained detector Gragnaniello2021 trained on ProGAN (Figure~\ref{fig:fakeness-pretrained}) and the detector Wang2020 fine-tuned on all DM-generated images (Figure~\ref{fig:fakeness-finetuned}).
+Using Gragnaniello2021, we make the observation that for most DMs, images which the model assigns a high ``fakeness'' score contain many pixels which are purely white or black.
 On the other hand, images considered less fake appear to be more colorful.
 We were able to reproduce this behavior for other datasets in Figure~\ref{fig:fakeness-other}.
-However, this finding does not hold for the ranking provided by the fine-tuned detector (see Figure~\ref{fig:fakeness-finetuned}), which \textit{should} provide more accurate results as its detection performance is significantly higher.
-Overall, we agree with Wang et al. \cite{wangCNNgeneratedImagesAre2020} that there is no strong correlation between the model's predictions and visual quality.
+However, this finding does not hold for the ranking provided by the fine-tuned detector.
+Overall, we agree with~\cite{wangCNNgeneratedImagesAre2020} that there is no strong correlation between the model's predictions and visual quality.